mike-L/gettingandcleaningdata_assignment/README.md

 ##Why we can consider tidy_dataset.txt to be tidy

-1. One observation per row
+###1.
+There is only one observation per row
+Each row in the data pertains to one activity for one subject only.

-2. One variable per column
+###2.
+One variable per column
+Each variable is in its own column.

-3. Every variable has a name and it is clear that each is a summary of the original data
+###3.
+Every variable has a name and it is clear that each is a summary of the original data
+Unlike the source files, every variable in tidy_dataset.txt has a name (in the file header) and the prefix for each variable name ('subject_activity_avg') indicates that it is not the same as its equivalent in the source data; a transformation has been performed.

-4. Activity labels are descriptive
+###4.
+Activity labels are descriptive
+Rather than show just the activity id as a number on its own, the dataset contains descriptive labels indicating whether the subject is laying, sitting, standing, walking, walking downstairs or walking upstarirs.